-Regional Offices shall establish procedures to review applicant files that have been denied enrollment by the admissions counselor.
+Regional Offices shall establish procedures to review files of applicants that have been denied enrollment by the admissions counselor.
 Regional Office staff shall consult, as necessary, with individuals and organizations including court, probation, parole, law enforcement, education, and welfare advisers to evaluate applications for admission and/or readmission.